 It’s important to remember that the value of a Lionel train depends on the era, design, material, and condition of the item.
 You can buy or sell Lionel pieces, sets, or accessories from a few dollars to thousands of dollars.

-If you’re looking to buy Lionel items, check out this site.
-Also, they offer collectible items and have a community of model train enthusiasts.
+If you’re looking to buy Lionel items, check out this link.
+Also, they offer collectible items and have some models loved by train enthusiasts.

 What Scales are Lionel Trains?